 On his return he comes with a gorgeous huge dog named Wolf, a cheeky friend; Hinkley who I thought was a wonderful addition to the story and a sense that he may not be able to fit right back into his children’s life again.
 But as with all romances, there is also the small obstacle of Piers’ infatuation with his beautiful, disciplined, caring and kind governess who sets his once frozen heart alight with promise.

-Leah Thames gets summoned to a solicitor’s office, once there she finds that what he says is going to change her life, not only does she find out that she is to inherited a fortune but has two half sister’s she knew nothing about, she is shocked – as anyone in her position would be – and also hurt that she has lived a life believing one thing and finding out the truth of who she is.
+Leah Thames gets summoned to a solicitor’s office, once there she finds that what he says is going to change her life, not only does she find out that she is to inherit a fortune but has two half-sisters she knew nothing about, she is shocked – as anyone in her position would be – and also hurt that she has lived a life believing one thing and finding out the truth of who she is.
 Leah is confused and saddened but also elated as she had always wished for sisters.
 But, don’t think all will be hunky-dory, oh, no!
 As there is a wee clause, which will certainly make life challenging!

 I really liked Piers, I thought he had a quite contradictory personality which also confused him; on one hand, he is the stereotypical aristocrat; proud, charismatic, enigmatic, a little stuck in the mud and then there is the other side, constantly feel guilt, heart-break, coldness, evasive, distant vulnerability oozes from him and makes you want to hug him tight.
 Despite all that there is a really charming and playfulness about him, I loved his kindness and his passion and he stole my heart as he started to get to know his three children again; Nickie, Stevie and Tilly.

-I really liked the blossoming romance between Leah and Piers, they both try to hide how the other effects them, they are both stubborn and I did at times want to bang their heads together while shouting ‘you fools, your perfect for each other‘ I loved the tingling and shimmering tension which hangs in the air around them, it crackles with pent up lust and yearning, just fabulous.
+I really liked the blossoming romance between Leah and Piers, they both try to hide how the other affects them, they are both stubborn and I did at times want to bang their heads together while shouting ‘you fools, your perfect for each other I loved the tingling and shimmering tension which hangs in the air around them, it crackles with pent up lust and yearning, just fabulous.

-My only misgivings about this is the title, I can see where it’s coming from; The Rags to Riches Governess– a woman not too well off suddenly finding herself on the pinnacle of being well-off – but still it feels very samey, it’s a cliché and I think a more original title would have worked so much better with the uniqueness of the story, this isn’t the stereotypical fluffy romance but a very artfully written and charming romance.
+My only misgivings about this are the title, I can see where it’s coming from; The Rags to Riches Governess– a woman not too well off suddenly finding herself on the pinnacle of being well-off – but still, it feels very samey, it’s a cliché and I think a more original title would have worked so much better with the uniqueness of the story, this isn’t the stereotypical fluffy romance but a very artfully written and charming romance.

-Despite the rather cliched title, this is a real winner for historical romance fan’s, The Rags to Riches Governess is an emotional, heart-warming, captivating and highly enjoyable read, which is not only cute and cosy but very steamy and seductive with a sad undercurrent which adds depth and atmosphere.
+Despite the rather cliched title, this is a real winner for historical romance fans, The Rags to Riches Governess is an emotional, heart-warming, captivating and highly enjoyable read, which is not only cute and cosy but very steamy and seductive with a sad undercurrent which adds depth and atmosphere.

 Lastly, I must mention the cover…my goodness the art department have it spot on!
 This is exactly how I saw Thea in my head while reading, it’s a beautiful cover and reflects the story perfectly.
 Huge thumb up!